Can a Springform Pan Replace a Tart Pan?: Baking Tips, Recipe Adjustments, and Techniques

 3. Adjust the crust: Press the crust mixture into the bottom and up the sides of the pan, but only to the height you would in a regular tart pan (usually about 1-1.5 inches).

-Springform Pan With Tart
+Springform Pan with Tart

 A springform pan being used for a tart – source